se4ai2122-cs-uniba/SE4AI2021Course_DVC-demo/README.md

 ## Run the ML pipeline stages via DVC

-Finally, we executed the following three DVC `run` commands, correspoinding to the three stages of this simple ML pipeline (data preparation, model training, and model evaluation).
+Finally, we executed the following three DVC `run` commands, corresponding to the three stages of this simple ML pipeline (data preparation, model training, and model evaluation).

 ### Data preparation stage